ibm-cloud-docs/solution-tutorials/openshift-microservices.md

    1. Enter the name of the view.
 Use the following format: `<Enter your user name> patientUI`.
 For example, `yourname patientui`.
    1. Enter a category.
 Use the following format: `<Enter your user name>`.
 For example, `yourname` Then click **Add new category**.
    1. Click **Save view**.
-1. A new category appears on the left navigation panel.
+5. A new view appears on the left navigation panel.

 #### Generate application log data

-Generate logs by opening the application and logging in with different names (see previous section for simulate load on the application for instructions):
+Generate logs by opening the application and logging in with different names (see previous section for simulate load on the application for instructions).

 ### Analyze a log line